A brief introduction to the Nessus vulnerability scanner

 Step 2: Nessus will then perform host discovery to determine the hosts that are up.
 The protocols used in host discovery will be ICMP, TCP, UDP and ARP.
 You can specify these per your desires.

 Step 3: Nessus then performs a port scan of each host that is discovered to be up.
-You can also define which ports you will want scanned.
+You can also define which ports you will want to be scanned.
 Ports can be defined in ranges or individually, with valid ports ranging from 1 to 65535.

 Step 4: Nessus will then perform service detection to determine the services that are running behind each port on each host discovered